Upgrade from version 8 to the modular Web SDK

 }

-Example 3: combining version 8 and version 9 code styles
+Example 3: combining namespaced and modular code styles

-Using the compat libraries during upgrade allows you to continue using version 8 code alongside code refactored for version 9.
-This means you can keep existing version 8 code for Cloud Firestore while you refactor Authentication or other Firebase SDK code to the version 9 style, and still successfully compile your app with both code styles.
-The same is true for version 8 and version 9 code within a product such as Cloud Firestore; new and old code styles can coexist, as long as you are importing the compat packages:
+Using the compat libraries during upgrade allows you to continue using namespaced code alongside code refactored for the modular API.
+This means you can keep existing namespaced code for Cloud Firestore while you refactor Authentication or other Firebase SDK code to the modular style, and still successfully compile your app with both code styles.
+The same is true for namespaced and modular API code within a product such as Cloud Firestore; new and old code styles can coexist, as long as you are importing the compat packages:

 import firebase from 'firebase/compat/app';